Wayer12345/Sberbank-property-prediction/README.md

 # Sberbank-property-prediction
-On very multidimensional data, you need to predict the price of real estate
+On very multidimensional data, you need to predict the price of real estate.